-2018 2017
+2019 2018

-Accrued contractors' payables ₽38,012,562 ₱38,117,214
+Accrued contractors' payables P 37,009,337 ₽38,012,562

-Accounts payable - trade 9,567,663 4,119,110
+Accounts payable - trade 17,719,231 9,567,663

+Government payables 1,321,763 441,444

-Retention payable (Note 20) 861,630 6,579,480
+Retention payable (Note 20) 1,261,078 861,630

-Government payables ₽ 441,444 ₱742,236

-Accrued expenses 109,066 2,764,884
+Accrued expenses 227,806 109,066

-Customers' deposits 72,696,975

-Unearned income 2,105,565

-Others 688,645 90,765
+Others 1,716,335 688,645

-₽49,681,010 ₽127,216,229
+P 59,255,549 ₽49,681,010

 - Accrued contractors' payables represent accruals for billings of various contractors in relation to the Anuva and Althea projects.
 These accruals are reclassified to accounts payable once billings are actually received. - b.
 Accounts payable includes billings of various suppliers and contractors for liabilities incurred in relation to the Project and office administrative functions.
 Accounts payable are noninterest-bearing with payment terms which are dependent on the suppliers' or contractors' credit terms, which is generally 30 to 60 days. - c.
 Retention payable represents the amount retained by the Company as security for any defects and damages on the construction of Anala arising from or due to faulty workmanship and/or defective contractor-supplied materials before the final acceptance of the Anala and the payment of the last billing.
-Retention payable is expected to be settled within the next financial year. - d.
-Government payables consist of mandatory contributions and payments to the Social Security System, Philippine Health Insurance Corporation, and the Home Development Mutual Fund, withholding tax payables and are remitted the month following the month of withholding. - e.
-Customers' deposits include collections received from buyers which (a) have not met the revenue recognition criteria and/or (b) have met the revenue recognition criteria but the collections received are greater than the recognized instalment contracts receivable based on the POC.
-This is reclassified to contract liabilities in 2018 (see Note 18). - f.
-Unearned income pertains to collections from buyers exceeding the recognized sale of real estate based on percentage-of-completion in 2017.
+Retention payable is expected to be settled within the next financial year.

+d.
+Government payables consist of mandatory contributions and payments to the Social Security System, Philippine Health Insurance Corporation, and the Home Development Mutual Fund, withholding tax payables and are remitted the month following the month of withholding.